slatedocs/slate/source/includes/_object-data-api.md

 ## Object Attachments

 There are two types of file attachments on records.
 Files can be attached to the Private Document Attachment grid on a record or to the File type field of an object.
 To access files in the Private Document Attachment grid use the system reserved property: ILX.Attachments.
 To access files in the File type field use the system name of the field.
-Currently, only downloading files from the File type field is available.
 Document Control uses this file type field and an example is added below showing how to access the released and effective version of document control files.

 ### Requesting Private Documents